Sun in fiction: Early depictions: inhabited

 The Sun received comparatively little specific attention in early science fiction; prior to the late 1800s, when Mars became the most popular celestial object in fiction, the Sun was a distant second to the Moon.
 A large proportion of the works that nevertheless did focus on the Sun portrayed it as having inhabitants.
 In Lucian of Samosata's work A True Story from the second century CE, described by science fiction scholar Gary Westfahl as the first depiction of space travel in fiction, the inhabitants of the Sun are at war with those of the Moon.
-Later stories with an inhabited Sun include Athanasius Kircher's 1656 work Itinerarium exstaticum and Cyrano de Bergerac's posthumously published 1662 novel Comical History of the States and Empires of the Sun.
+Later stories with an inhabited Sun include Athanasius Kircher's 1656 work Itinerarium exstaticum, where life in the usual sense does not exist on the Sun but angelic beings do, and Cyrano de Bergerac's posthumously published 1662 novel Comical History of the States and Empires of the Sun.
 In the 1700s, solar inhabitants were depicted by French authors Chevalier de Béthune, whose 1750 novel Relation du Monde de Mercure describes them ruling over the inhabitants of Mercury, and Marie-Anne de Roumier-Robert, whose 1765 novel Voyage de Milord Céton dans les sept planètes portrays a society on the Sun characterized by equality of the sexes.